A family’s passion and a dream fulfilled in the gorgeous countryside of Langhe.

 Mint chocolate, burnt orange, rum cake, sugar plums, root beer and liquorice root, very warm and cozy like a winter sweater or Christmas dinner, salted caramel, fresh pine and decaying leaves that is lifted by a purple fruit note.
 High acid and moderate tannin that have been softened by age.
 Highly complex.

-Darker profile just beginning to show maturity.
-Loads of pure black cherry, raspberry, pure tar and rose on the nose.
-Comparable to cannubi.
+Loads of pure black cherry, raspberry, tar and rose on the nose, comparable to Cannubi.
 Plenty of sweetness to the fruit, electric freshness and a sauve mouthfeel dripping with minerality.
-Almost Chambolle-like floral expression on the palate - finessed through the long finish.
+Almost Chambolle-like florality on the palate.
+Startng to show development.
 Outstanding traditional style Barolo.

 The raspberry-scented nose is sweet and intense and shows finesse.
 It's the balance that impresses here: rich and full-bodied, weighty but not too extracted, with polished tannins and great concentration.
 The finish is spicy, intense, complex and long.
 Stunning.

 Licorice root, sweet tobacco, juicy orange, burt orange peel, cherry and orange cough drop, pink roses, earl grey tea, jasmine.
 Juicy orange and jasmine tea on the palate, very herbal and spiced with a touch of woodsy quality.
 Pronounced tannin but not over the top, very complex.